 When you do need to paraphrase, here are the techniques that will help you:

 This looks pretty straightforward.
-However, you have to be careful and keep in mind that very few words in a language are completely interchangeable and the synonym you find might not suit your sentence as well as you think.
+However, you have keep in mind that very few words in a language are completely interchangeable, so the synonym you find might not suit your sentence as well as you think.

 Active / Passive: Trained scientists performed this research. / This research was performed by trained scientists.